Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 </system.web>

-<httpRuntime targetFramework="4.5" /> is a shortcut that allows the ASP.NET runtime to infer a wide array of configuration settings.
-These settings allow the server side to accept and serve WebSocket connections.
+<httpRuntime targetFramework="4.5" /> is a shortcut that lets the ASP.NET runtime infer various configuration settings.
+These settings let the server side accept and serve WebSocket connections.

 Troubleshoot and disable WebSocket support

-A WebSocket connection is initiated as a plain HTTP GET request with a Connection:Upgrade header, whereby the server responds with a similar upgrade reply.
-If a non-supporting proxy server or firewall receives this request, it most likely drops the headers and returns the `200 OK` response from the server, causing the client to close the connection.
-If this is the case; try bypassing the middle-tier and connect to the web server directly to make sure it is properly configured.
-When you are sure that the web server is not the problem, start looking into the proxy server configuration and see whether it supports web sockets.
+Initiate a WebSocket connection as an HTTP GET request with a Connection:Upgrade header, whereby the server responds with a similar upgrade reply.
+If a non-supporting proxy server or firewall receives this request, it most likely drops the headers and returns the `200 OK response from the server, causing the client to close the connection.
+If this is the case, try bypassing the middle tier and connecting to the web server directly to ensure you properly configured it.
+When you are sure the web server is not the problem, look into the proxy server configuration and see whether it supports web sockets.

 <appSettings>